 If you think you might have alopecia universalis, it's important to see a doctor for a diagnosis.
 There is no cure for the condition, but treatment can help slow down the hair loss and improve your appearance.

 There is no cure for alopecia universalis, but treatments are available that can help improve the appearance of the hair and nails.
-These include topical treatments, such as corticosteroid creams and lotions, and oral medications.
+These include topical treatments, such as corticosteroid creams and lotions, and oral medications, such as finasteride.
 In some cases, wigs and hairpieces may be used to cover up the hair loss.

 If you think you may have alopecia universalis, it is important to see a doctor for diagnosis and treatment.
 Early diagnosis and treatment may help improve the outlook for this condition.